Budgerigar (Parakeet) vs Bourke's Parakeet: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Budgerigar (Parakeet) and Bourke's Parakeet is one of the most significant factors in choosing between these birds.
 Budgerigar (Parakeet) is characterized by a friendly personality, while Bourke's Parakeet tends toward friendly traits.
 In daily life, this means Budgerigar (Parakeet) owners typically experience a bird that leans toward friendly behavior, while Bourke's Parakeet owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments have legitimate advocates; lifestyle fit is what actually matters.

 Best for Families with Children